philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 ### Missing DNS Records

-While a server endpoint is intended to support dual-stack connectivity, the A or AAAA DNS records for the endpoint may be missing, e.g, due to misconfiguration or broken tooling, or does not reach the client endpoint, e.g., because it got filtered out by a middle box or local resolver.
+While a server endpoint is intended to support dual-stack connectivity, the A or AAAA DNS records for the endpoint may be missing, e.g., due to misconfiguration or broken tooling, or does not reach the client endpoint, e.g., because it got filtered out by a middle box or local resolver.

 While deployment and integration testing should try to test for this kind of broken connectivity,